-Montpelier's proprietary risk modeling application (CATM®), various third-party vendor models and underwriting judgment.
+Certain key risks are managed using a combination of Endurance's proprietary risk modeling application, various third-party vendor models and underwriting judgment.
 The Manager's approach focuses on tracking exposed contract limits, estimating the potential impact of a single natural catastrophe event, and simulating the yearly net operating result to reflect aggregate underwriting and investment risk.
 The Manager seeks to refine and improve each of these approaches based on operational feedback.
 Underwriting judgment involves important assumptions about matters that are inherently unpredictable and beyond the Manager's control and for which historical experience and probability analysis may not provide sufficient guidance.

-An important component of any underwriting decision is the selection of ceding companies who have an effective and robust claims mitigation capability following a loss.
+An important component of any underwriting decision is the selection of ceding companies who have an effective and robust claims mitigation capability following loss.
 The Manager's experience indicates that there can be a significant variation in the performance of ceding companies following a large event if claims are handled judiciously and effectively by a dedicated in-house team or other committed resource.
-The Manager targets ceding companies who are expected to outperform in this regard to ensure that losses are minimised by leveraging the underwriting reviews and historical perspective of Montpelier Re.
+The Manager targets ceding companies who are expected to outperform in this regard to ensure that losses are minimised by leveraging the qualitative and quantitative underwriting reviews and historical analyses of the potential ceding company clients.